 Geelong Settle Well

-Geelong Settle Well is an intensive, school-based support service for Young Refugees and Asylum Seekers.
-It provides support to Refugee Youth to give them a stronger start in life.
+Geelong Settle Well is an intensive, school-based support service for young refugees and asylum seekers and for refugee mothers.
+It provides support to give refugee youth a stronger start in life, and to help refugee mothers settle well into their new community.

 Geelong is a priority location for the resettlement of refugees in regional Australia, including Women at Risk.